-Basic precautions need to be taken mainly turning the power off to the furnace as not to get shocked.
+Basic precautions need to be taken, mainly turning the power off to the furnace so as not to get shocked.

 Furnaces can fall into three categories when it comes to capacitors.

 - Not have a capacitor at all.
-Some units do not use a capacitors to run the blower motor.
+Some units do not use a capacitor to run the blower motor.